Mavs End Losing Streak in 122-116 Win Over Hawks

 READ MORE: Luka vs. Trae: Can Mavs & Hawks All Just Get Along?

-Doncic was also helped by the re-emergence of Kristaps Porzingins, who finished with 24 points and 11 rebounds on 50-percent shooting, which was good for arguably his best game of the season.
+Doncic was also helped by the re-emergence of Kristaps Porzingis, who finished with 24 points and 11 rebounds on 50-percent shooting, which was good for arguably his best game of the season.

 “Let’s just do it and get it done and just win ball games,” Hardaway said.
 “That’s what I want to be a part of, a winning team, a winning culture, so whatever it takes.”